bealearts/serverless-mongodb-local/README.md

 # Features
   - Automatically starts/stops a local MongoDB instance
   - Automatically downloads MongoDB binaries on first use
-  - Can be used as a local equivalent to DocumentDB
+  - Can be used as a local equivalent to DocumentDB/CosmosDB

 # Install
 ```shell